ajaypendyala/Library_Rails_App/README.md

 ##**Extra Credits**

 ###**Email**
-The user will receive emails on booking a room, and when he/she requests a new password.
+The user along with his team members (optional) will receive emails on booking a room, and when he/she requests a new password.

 ###**User booking restriction**
 A library member can reserve only one room at a particular date and time.
 Only after his/her reservation is released, he/she can proceed to reserve another room.
 But an admin can allow a library member to reserve multiple rooms at one time.